How The Website Design Process Works

 During the planning phase, we will help you decide what website design technologies should be implemented.
 Elements such as a CMS (content management system), visual components such as jQuery, Flash, contact forms, or video are discussed when planning your website design goal.

-We will create one or two prototype designs for your web site.
+We will create one or two prototypes for your web site design.
 These prototypes are then sent to you for approval.
 This gives you the opportunity to express your likes and dislikes on the site design so that revisions can be made.

 The developmental stage is the point where the web site itself is created.
 At this time, we take all of the individual graphic elements from the prototype chosen and use them to create the actual site.